mathewgomas-alfred/mathewgomas.io/index.rst

 Krita's tools are most relevant to digital painting, concept art, illustration, and texturing.
 This fact accounts for a great deal of Krita's design.

-You can download this manual as an epub `here <https://docs.krita.org/en/epub/KritaManual.epub>`_.
+You can download this manual as an `EPUB <https://docs.krita.org/en/epub/KritaManual.epub>`_.

 +--------------------------------------------------------+--------------------------------------------------+
 | .. image:: /images/intro_page/Hero_userManual.jpg      | .. image:: /images/intro_page/Hero_tutorials.jpg |